Chapter 10: The Artist

 Panel 0 298

-It charges Stride with a nerve-racking ferocity.
-The demon’s body contorts as it runs on both hand and feet like a wild starving beast.
-Stride’s combat readiness changed to a fearful desire to flee, the moment the cowl got lifted.
-His heart no longer forced him to fight, nor could he feel the anger in his body to afflict vengeance.
-It was only him and the monster and his need to escape.
-However, he had nowhere to go with his back turned against the cavern wall.
+It charges Stride with nerve-racking ferocity.
+The demon’s body contorts as it runs on both hands and feet like a wild starving beast.
+Stride’s initial readiness to combat changed to a desire to flee the moment the cowl was lifted.
+His heart no longer urges him to fight, nor can he feel the anger in his body to afflict vengeance.
+It is simply him and the monster and his need to escape.
+However, he has nowhere to go with his back against the cavern wall.

-Its putrid breath swarms over Stride’s face.
+The demon’s putrid breath washes over Stride’s face.
 He cannot breathe, he cannot move, or think.
-He can only look at the monster that he so bravely ran into death from, swearing off his fears.
-Now, as he faces it as a being of this world, he cannot even think of moving.
-Every fibre of his being tells him that this monster is untouchable, a devil incarnate.
-And then he sees the demon open its mouth with the intent to speak.
+He can only look at the monster that he so bravely outran into death, overcoming his fears.
+Now, as he faces it, he himself now a being of this world, he cannot even manage to move.
+Every fibre of his being tells him that this monster is untouchable, the devil incarnate.
+The demon opens its mouth with the intent to speak.

 “You can understand me now.”